You have trained in another country, and now you want to practice Opticianry in Alberta…

-- Application: Apply for registration with the ACAO by completing the Registration Application form and submitting all additional documentation required by the registration committee.
+- Application: Apply for registration with the ACAO by completing the Registration Application form.
+Submit it with all additional documentation required by the registration committee.

 - Preliminary Assessment: The Registration Committee will begin preliminary assessment and will review the following: your resume, relevant work experience, and any transcripts, letters of personal reference, letters of professional competence, letters of good standing, and language proficiency.
-We will interview you to help determine your level of competence.
+We will interview you to determine your level of competency.

-- Competency Gap Analysis: In addition to the interview, you will take the Competency Gap Analysis, an online tool which will help determine any gaps in your knowledge that you need to improve on.
+- Competency Gap Analysis: In addition to the interview, you will take the Competency Gap Analysis test, an online tool which will help determine any gaps in your knowledge that you need to improve on.

-- Bridging: If gaps in learning are identified at any point in the process, the Registration Committee may refer you to complete a specified bridging program.
+- Bridging: If gaps in learning are identified at any point in the process, the Registration Committee may ask you to complete a specified bridging program.

-- Examination: After you have met Canadian standards through a combination of your prior education and any gap bridging courses, you may proceed to take the NACOR exam.
+- Examination: After you have met Canadian standards through a combination of prior education and gap bridging courses, and are registered as Provisional with the ACAO you may proceed to take the NACOR exam.

 We know that the above is a fairly rushed explanation, so here are some more details…